1

 Course Content & Topics

 Theoretical and practical aspects of computing and learning with neural networks.
-Investigation of the most commonly used algorithms for deep learning.
-From the practical perspective, various learning algorithms and types of neural networks will be implemented and applied to artificial and real-world problems.
-A list of the topics that will be covered is as follows:
+Examination of the most commonly used algorithms for deep learning.
+From a practical point of view, different learning algorithms and types of neural networks are implemented and applied to artificial and real-world problems.

 Learning Objectives

-After positive completion of the course, students will be able to:
+After successfully completing the integrated course, students will be able to:

 Location & Time